-At the Advanced Center for Orthopedics and Plastic Surgery, several of our specialty-trained orthopedic surgeons specialize in performing an array of tendon repair procedures, including Dr. Blotter, Dr. Davenport, Dr. Doppelt, Dr. Leonard, and Dr. Taylor.
+At the Advanced Center for Orthopedics and Plastic Surgery, several of our specialty-trained orthopedic surgeons specialize in performing an array of tendon repair procedures, including Dr. Blotter, Dr. Doppelt, Dr. Leonard, and Dr. Taylor.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing tendon repair surgery for more than three decades.
 That means your surgery will be performed by a team whose experience and skill-set is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 Tendon repair entails surgically reattaching damaged tendons in the foot, ankle, knee, elbow, and shoulder joints.
 Depending on the injury, an orthopedic surgeon typically performs tendon repair via open surgery or minimally invasive techniques.
 The surgeon creates an incision near the location on the body with the tendon laceration, and gently unites the torn tendon with fine sutures, which help advance the healing process.

 Our orthopedic surgeons specialize in the following tendon repair procedures: